 Ether is what powers your transactions to the Ethereum Blockchain.
 By paying a little bit of Ether (ETH) with each transaction, a miner will include your transaction in the blockchain forever.
 Typically transactions only require a very small fraction of 1 Ether.

-Depending on your country of residence, there may be different ways to get Ether.
+Depending on your country of residence, there may be different ways to get Ether or USDC.
 We typically recommend Coinbase.

-Once you get Ether, you'll need to send it to your wallet, which has its own address, a unique identifier that defines your wallet.
+Once you get Ether or USDC, you'll need to send it to your wallet, which has its own address, a unique identifier that defines your wallet.

 How do I use my wallet?